augustpascual-mse/lumen-spreedly-microservice/readme.md

 Look for //TODO and add your own logging, exception or events

-Add more API methods depending on business requirements
+Add more API methods depending on your business requirements

 ### Documentation